 host: This is the host running your SMTP server.
 You can specifiy IP address of the host or a domain name like tutorialspoint.com.
 This is optional argument.

-port: If you are providing host argument then you need to specifiy a port where SMTP server is listening.
+port: If you are providing host argument, then you need to specify a port, where SMTP server is listening.
 Usually this port would be 25.